mvllow/lilvim/README.md

 We demonstrate Neovim's built-in capabilities and lower the platform's barrier to entry for new users.
 This lightweight approach encourages users to first understand the platform's features before adding plugins.

+### Idiomatic initialising

+The `plugin` directory is used to conditonally load lilvim modules, removing the need to manually require or 'setup' modules.

 ## Related

 If you're looking for a more robust starting point for your own config, check out [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It provides an excellent foundation with detailed explanations of each component.